 Where to Eat and Drink

-There are some great restaurants on the slopes in Ski Center Latermar and it really depends on what you feel like eating.
-If you are wanting good home-made pasta then you have to go to Baita Caserine.
+There are some great restaurants on the slopes in Ski Center Latemar and it really depends on what you feel like eating.
+If you are wanting good home-made pasta then you have to go to Baita Caserina.
 I had the nicest Lobster and pasta for lunch that it still makes my mouth water.
 If your taste buds are gearing more towards delicious Pizza then Mountain Hut Passo Feudo is for you.

 Mountain Hut Passo Feudo (Pizza), Val Di Fiemme – Reviews on Trip Advisor

 - If you have the time, ski on the only slope in the world that cuts through an Art Park, where you can also get some really cool pictures.